Due to Government guidelines regarding Covid-19, Hop on Hop off Tour and Airlink services are suspended until further notice.

 Housing one of Dublin’s biggest selection of books, you might just find it easy to spend an hour (or more) exploring Dubray’s three fabulous floors (And you can treat yourself in their café too)

-Ulysses Rare Books (Tour Stop 12 - Grafton Street)
+Ulysses Rare Books - Off Grafton Street

 Step back in time and visit Ulysses Rare Books just off Grafton Street (On Duke Street).
 A book lovers dream, this quaint bookshop is Dublin's one of the city’s most famous.
 If you have been searching for a book for a long time… you might just have success here!